-The most important element of an efficient recruitment strategy is an applicant tracking system (ATS).
+The most important element of an efficient recruitment strategy is an applicant tracking system.
 An ATS enables recruiters to track applicants over the course of the entire recruitment process — from application to offer letters — and automate communications so elite candidates don’t fall through the cracks.

-Perhaps more importantly, an ATS can help you identify where the majority of your qualified applicants are coming from, be it your careers page, social media or job boards.
+Perhaps more importantly, an applicant tracking system can help you identify where the majority of your qualified applicants are coming from, be it your careers page, social media or job boards.
 This data helps recruiters determine which avenues are most successful and worthy of additional resources, and which they can pull back on.

-Studies show that women are less likely to apply to jobs where they don’t meet 100% of the criteria, while men will apply to jobs for which they meet 60% of the requirements.
+Studies show that women are less likely to apply to jobs where they don’t meet 100 percent of the criteria, while men will apply to jobs for which they meet 60 percent of the requirements.
 Including unnecessary details — such as certifications you’re willing to train for or secondary responsibilities — will drastically narrow your talent pool.